Casey Anthony blames her father for daughter Caylee’s death

 Anthony, who was found not guilty of murder after a heavily publicized 2011 trial, asserts in an upcoming documentary series that daughter Caylee had laid down in bed with her before her father, George Anthony, woke her up and asked where the child was, according to a report Tuesday by People.

-Her search for Caylee led her outside her Orlando home, where she found the child with her father, Anthony claims on Peacock’s “Casey Anthony: Where The Truth Lies,” which comes out Nov.
+Her search for Caylee led her outside her Orlando, Florida, home, where she found the child with her father, Anthony claims on Peacock’s “Casey Anthony: Where The Truth Lies,” which comes out Nov.
 29.

 “He was standing there with her,” Anthony, 36, says.
 “She was soaking wet.
 He handed her to me.
 Said it was my fault.
 That I caused it.
 But he didn’t rush to call 911 and he wasn’t trying to resuscitate her.
 I collapsed with her in my arms.
 She was heavy, and she was cold.”